 There are a number of different payments available to help you meet the cost of college, depending on your individual circumstances:

-For students who need financial help in order continue with their studies, a Vulnerable Group Bursary must be offered by all colleges.
-The bursary currently has a value of £1200 and is awarded to eligible students who claim income support, are in-care or have left care.
-Please read the application form for full details.
+For students who need financial help in order to continue with their studies, a Vulnerable Group Bursary must be offered by all colleges.
+The bursary currently has a value of £1200 and is awarded to eligible students who claim Income Support, Universal Credit, are in care or have left care.
+Please read Bursary Application Form for full details.
 The bursary is paid weekly directly into a student’s bank account.

 HAVE YOU HAD FREE SCHOOL MEALS?